First Australians lead the way

 “The original idea was to have dialysis out on Kintore and give people time in country but now it’s more about providing culturally appropriate support we’re consumer led and we’re challenging big institutions to look at the ways they provide services for people who are going to spend their lives on dialysis by modelling a different way that has proven clinical outcomes and contributes significantly to people’s wellbeing, by contributing to their survival rates.

 We are allowing individuals to be at home and make their own wise decisions about their communities and also giving their family members and their wider communities some hope for the future.

 Dialysis should not be about being whisked away and told you can never be allowed to go home!

 This is a story of Aboriginal Australians having a problem and working on their own solutions with howling success!”

 Since 2012 Caritas Australia has partnered with Purple House through the ‘Wellbeing Project’, a social enterprise based in Alice Springs where patients work with staff to create bush balms.
 These products are provided to patients free of charge and the profits from the business arm are invested back into wellbeing activities.
 Since 2014/15 the income generated by the Wellbeing Project has increased by roughly 160% with funds used to support dialysis patients receiving remote care.

-Lorraine lives in Kintore and receives dialysis in Kintore and Alice Springs.
+Nankamarra lives in Kintore and receives dialysis in Kintore and Alice Springs.
 She was previously featured in Project Compassion 2014.
-Here is an update on Lorraine, from Sarah Brown:
+Here is an update on Nankamarra, from Sarah Brown:

 "People who are on dialysis are much loved community members who have a lot of knowledge about their culture and their country.